-The auto accidents attorneys at Roberts & Roberts have deep roots in East Texas, but the firm has also developed a national reputation as a result of the superior service we have provided for our clients over the years.
-The firm has been featured on dozens of television programs, including Fox and Friends, ABC Good Morning America, CNN, MSNBC, Fox Business News, CNBC and NBC’s Dateline.
+The Longview car accident lawyers at Roberts & Roberts have deep roots in East Texas, but the firm has also developed a national reputation as a result of the superior service we have provided for our clients over the years.
+The firm has been featured on dozens of television programs, including Fox and Friends, ABC’s Good Morning America, CNN, MSNBC, Fox Business News, CNBC and NBC’s Dateline.

 About Rear-End Collisions in Tyler and Longview

 The National Safety Council reports that there are approximately 2.5 million rear-end collisions reported each year throughout the United States, making rear-enders by far the most common type of auto accident.
 Rear-end collisions can produce some of the most serious auto accident-related injuries to the victims.
 Some injuries include: